In August 2022, President Joe Biden signed the Inflation Reduction Act (IRA) into law.

 With the tax credits for homeowners and manufacturers, the IRA should help reduce the costs of solar and other clean technologies.
 This, in turn, should lead to a significant increase in the adoption of this technology and reduce our dependence on fossil fuels.

 With energy prices rising, solar makes more sense for more homeowners.
-If you’d like to see how much you can save with solar, we recommend using the tool from UnderstandSolar.com here.
+If you’d like to see how much you can save with solar, we recommend using our solar assessment tool here.